Can I Cash This Insurance Check? What You Need to Know Before You Deposit

 If you receive a check and are uncertain whether cashing it would affect your rights, you have several options:

-• Ask the carrier directly.Call or write your adjuster and ask a simple question: “If I cash this check, does it create a settlement?
+- Ask the carrier directly.Call or write your adjuster and ask a simple question: “If I cash this check, does it create a settlement?
 Will I still be able to submit supplemental claims and have them considered and paid?”
-In the vast majority of cases, the answer will be yes — cashing the check does not affect your rights.
+In most cases, the answer will be yes — cashing the check does not affect your rights.
 Get the answer in writing (email is fine) so you have documentation.

 Negotiating a Release